Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/dsr/00_index/index.en.md

 Dragonsong's Reprise is the first Ultimate to showcase a "door" boss.
 As such, there are two sets of markers and macros to use for this fight.

-### Things to check on Party Finder

-- Check the marker order for Hyperdimensional Slash (some groups do N→S).
-- Check the Playstation positions (there are many variants).

 ## English
 ```
 {% include_relative macros/dsr_1.en.txt %}